Buying Points in Sports Betting at a Glance

 There is one reason why the most common scores in the NFL have started to trend downwards in recent years.
 While margins of victory that include three points and seven points are still the most common, there has been a larger variety of point margins.

 At the same time, teams have started to go for two-point conversions more often.
-During the 2018 season, teams were converting on two-point converts at 60%.
-This means teams were getting 1.2 points per two-point attempt and 0.95 points per one-point convert on average.
+During the 2018 season, teams converted on two-point converts at 60%.
+This means teams got 1.2 points per two-point attempt and 0.95 points per one-point convert on average.

-That mathematical average makes it likely that we’ll continue to see a rise in two-point conversions.
+That mathematical average makes it likely to continue to see a rise in two-point conversions.
 This is all to say that there should be a slight adjustment to key numbers and point spreads in the future.

 While buying points in football is definitely more popular, it’s also really common in the NBA.
 Since the scoring increments in basketball are two and three points, and it’s such a high-scoring sport, point spreads and key numbers are tricky.